Excess intake of sodium glutamate (also known as MSG) has been linked to increased cravings, overeating and obesity.

 - It can cause dizziness, hypertension and even diabetes

-Sodium glutamate or monosodium glutamate is one of the most common additives in manufactured foods and is used widely in foods served at restaurants.
-It is also present in some foods naturally.
-It is usually in the form of a white crystalline powder and looks very similar to salt and sugar.
-Monosodium glutamate is a flavour enhancer.
-It enhances the meaty taste of food items, and actually makes the food item tastier, and has an excitatory effect on the nerve cells, hence inducing over-eating.
+Sodium glutamate or monosodium glutamate is one of the most common additives used in manufactured foods and is used widely in foods served at restaurants.
+It is also present in some foods naturally and is usually present in the form of a white crystalline powder and looks very similar to salt and sugar.
+Since Monosodium glutamate is a flavour enhancer, it enhances the meaty taste of food items making he food tastier.
+It has an excitatory effect on the nerve cells, hence inducing over-eating.
 "By itself, MSG may be safe in very small doses but it could be harmful even in minute amounts for those who are allergic or sensitive to MSG.
 Large doses are certainly harmful.
-The point noteworthy is that MSG is mostly found in large amounts in processed food items like chips, packaged soups, canned foods, which by themselves are unhealthy and thus they must be avoided (not just because they have MSG).
+The point noteworthy is that MSG is present in large amounts in processed food items like chips, packaged soups, canned foods, which by themselves are unhealthy and thus they must be avoided (not just because they have MSG).
 One must check food labels while buying any packaged stuff and avoid buying if MSG is listed", says nutritionist Pooja Malhotra.

 Pooja Malhotra lists the other harmful effects of consuming excess of MSG: